Springwood High School Academy’s Special Educational Needs and Disabilities Information Report

 Support for Learners

-This support is described on a provision map which describes the interventions and actions that we undertake to support learners with SEN across the year groups.
-We modify the provision map regularly and it changes every year, as our learners and their needs change.
+This support is described on Learning Profiles which describe the interventions and actions that we undertake to support learners with SEN across the year groups.
+We review and modify the Learning Profiles (which include individual provision maps), regularly as our learners and their needs change.

 Our monitoring process is an integral part of teaching and leadership at our school.
-Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN and all aspects of a child’s academic progress through our Academic Appraisal System.
+Parents/ carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN and all aspects of a child’s academic progress.

 Before any additional provision is selected to help a child, the SENCO, teachers, parent/carer and learner agree what they expect to be different following an intervention.
 A baseline will also be recorded, which can be used to compare the impact of the provision.

-If a learner has an Education Health and Care Plan (EHCP) the same termly review conversations through Academic Appraisal take place but the EHCP will also be formally reviewed annually (this will also apply to Statements of Special Educational Need while they remain in place).
+If a learner has an Education Health and Care Plan (EHCP) the same termly review conversations take place but the EHCP will also be formally reviewed annually.

 The SENCO and Leadership Team collate the impact data of interventions, to ensure that your child receives a high quality provision.
 Progress data of all learners is collated by the whole school and monitored by Teachers, Senior Leaders and Governors.
 Our school data is also monitored by the Local Authority and OFSTED.